jefish003/Bohemian_Matrices/README.md

 A = Boh.gen_random_graphs()
 L = Boh.return_Laplacian_matrix()
 ```
 Where A is the Adjacency matrix and L is the graph Laplacian.
 Note that the defaults without any options passed are the number of nodes 10 (n = 10), simple = True, with simple meaning no self loops, so the adjacency matrix is Hollow (that is has only zeros on the diagonal) and allow_negative_entries = False, meaning that this is a {0,1} adjacency matrix.
 For the graph Laplacian, the only relevant pieces of information here is n =10 and allow_negative_entries = False, because the graph Laplcian is the same whether or not simple = True.
+NOTE: Technically the Laplacian is not a Bohemian matrix, but it is still fun to look at how the eigenvalues are distributed in this integer valued matrix.

 Now we have a couple of options for changing the defaults.
 One way is using the set methods, for instance: